Is It Necessary to Remove All Four Wisdom Teeth?

 Potential complications of keeping wisdom teeth

-Keeping wisdom teeth can lead to various dental problems:
+Retaining wisdom teeth can lead to:

 Keeping Wisdom Teeth: Conditions and Risks